 The Pacific Electric subway line, meanwhile, suffered the same fate as the rest of the region's streetcar system, closing in 1955.
 Various uses for the abandoned tunnel were proposed.
 It briefly served as a Cold War fallout shelter in the early 1960s before the City of Los Angeles purchased it in 1966 as part of the controversial redevelopment of Bunker Hill.

 The west portal remains sealed behind the Belmont Station apartments near Glendale and 1st, while the east portal sits under the former Subway Terminal building, now home to the Metro 417 apartments.
 The tunnel itself still exists today, buried underneath downtown's surviving hills and off-limits to all except intrepid television hosts.
 It is no longer a viable transportation route, though.
-In the 1970s, the foundation of the Bonaventure Hotel was built through the former subway, severing the tunnel and rendering it useless even as L.A. once again embraces underground rail as a solution to its traffic woes.
+In 1967, the section between Figueroa and Flower streets was filled in as part of the Bunker Hill redevelopment project.
+Today, the foundation of the Bonaventure Hotel blocks the subway's former path, rendering the remaining tunnel useless even as L.A. once again embraces underground rail as a solution to its traffic woes.

 Many of the archives who contributed the above images are members of L.A. as Subject, an association of more than 230 libraries, museums, official archives, personal collections, and other institutions.
 Hosted by the USC Libraries, L.A. as Subject is dedicated to preserving and telling the sometimes-hidden stories and histories of the Los Angeles region.
 Our posts here will provide a view into the archives of individuals and cultural institutions whose collections inform the great narrativein all its complex facetsof Southern California.